Corporate Gift Etiquette: Do’s and Don’ts for Business Success

 What is an appropriate corporate gift amount to spend?

 For most business relationships, £30-£100 or $35-$120 is an appropriate range.
 The key is to match the gift value to the relationship depth and to stay within the recipient’s company gift policy.
-For large employee or client campaigns, ForestNation Gift Stories start and carry more relational impact than many more expensive generic gifts because they are personalised and tell a story.
+For large employee or client campaigns, ForestNation Gift Stories plant at least one tree per send at $1 per tree, after a free first send, and carry more relational impact than many more expensive generic gifts because they are personalised and tell a story.

 Is it appropriate to give corporate gifts to clients?